Import dynamic URLs

 Import files with other dynamic aspects in the name

-If the dynamic aspect of your filename is not a date, you can use one of the following methods.
+If the dynamic aspect of your filename isn't a date, you can use one of the following methods.
 Each method is dependent on where you host your files:

 HTTP link or FTP server